cornytrace/half-life-2-campaign/README.md

 * d1_trainstation_06 gives you a Medkit.
 * Once you die, you cannot respawn until the next map.
+* If all players die, the map restarts.
 * F1 for help menu.
 * You can spawn vehicles with F3(If allowed).